mtlong29/MySite/_posts/notes/2017-09-01-javascript-and-the-dom.md

 `querySelector` and `querySelectorAll` are the most flexible of the selectors looked at so far in these notes.
 They will accept ID's classes, tag names, and more.

 CSS selectors are a powerful way to select DOM elements.
-See the <a class="fancyLink" href="https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector" target="_blank">MDN page for querySelector</a> or the <a class="fancyLink" href="https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll" target="_blank">MDN page for querySelectorAll</a> for more information.
+See the <a href="https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector">MDN page for querySelector</a> or the <a href="https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll">MDN page for querySelectorAll</a> for more information.

 Typing `document.querySelectorAll('li')` into the browsers console will give you an HTML collection of all list items on the page.
 And typing `document.querySelector('li')` will give you the first matching list item.
 You can also type `document.querySelector('#myHeading')` to have the element with the ID myHeading returned.